HarshaGovindappa/auto_bash_script/README.md

 # Automation-scripts

-# Query data from expected_values.csv, We can also use multiple csv files and modify test_script.sh to use for loop to iterate over all the csv files or can also use
+# Query data from get_pet_id_expected_values.csv, We can also use multiple csv files and modify test_script.sh to use for loop to iterate over all the csv files or can also use
 # arguments for csv file input.
 For this example I have used cwd for csv file path.
 # The test_script.sh filr takes input csv file which has petstore data with 5 columns id, category, name, tags, status with 10 rows of data and extract
 # unique id in column 1 of each rown and query web api using this unique id and and compare the results from response with the data in csv.